Ready to save? Here are the best deals of Prime Day 2022

 - Snag the HyperX Cloud Stinger Core Wireless Gaming Headset for 38% off.

-- At over 50% off, the TCL 65R635 4K TV delivers impressive HDR performance at an incredibly low price.
+- At 33% off, the TCL 65R635 4K TV delivers impressive HDR performance at an incredibly low price.

-- Turn a wide variety of standard appliances into smart ones with the Meross Smart Plug Mini, which is over $10 off for a four-pack.

-- Stimulate your child’s imagination and learning with this bright and colorful VTech interactive toy at 30% off.

 - Currently at a $30 discount, the TP-Link AX1800 router provides high-tech Wi-Fi 6 capabilities at a low cost.